nils-n/p1-mysore-yoga-studio/TESTING.md

 The Chrome Lighthouse Tool integrated in the Chrome Developer Tools has been applied to test the performance of each page.

+- For all pages, it suggest to serve images in next-gen formats and to eliminate render-blocking resources.

 | Page     | Result       |
 | -------- |:------------:|